rugbyprof/1063-Data-Structures/Assignments/A06/README.md

 ```

 - Write a function that finds the min, max, and avg of some given array, and returns the calculated values in a struct like the one above.

+- **12)** Write a constructor for the `Stats` struct to initialize it's data members with correct values.
+Pay attention to data types.